pacha/vem-doc/content/docs/users-guide/tags.rst

 One of the advantages of tags files is that their format is a pretty simple and language agnostic which allows them to support plenty of programming languages.

-To be able to make use of tags files, you need:

-    * To generate the tags files themselves.
-Ideally, in an automated way as you modify your project.

-    * To let the editor know which tags file(s) to use.

-To know how to do this, check the `Code browsing
-</config/language-features/code-browsing.html>`__ page in the configuration
-section of the documentation.
+To know how to do create the tag files for your projects, check the `Code browsing </config/language-features/with-plugins.html#code-browsing>`__ point in the configuration section of the documentation.

 The rest of this section explains how to use tags once the editor is configured to generate/read them.